kiidax/Meisuu/README.md

 ## Contributions

-Anyone is welcome to contribute.
+Offer of contibutions is always welcome.